Shashankpantiitbhilai/Ajackus/README.md

    - ✅ Infinite scrolling
    - ✅ User statistics

-## 🌐 Live Demo

-Experience the application live at [https://ajackus-seven.vercel.app/](https://ajackus-seven.vercel.app/)

 ## 📝 Notes

 - The application uses JSONPlaceholder for demonstration purposes
 - All CRUD operations are simulated
 - The app is optimized for both desktop and mobile views

-For more information or support, please create an issue in the repository.